BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-04-28-final-project.markdown

 If you're interested in knowing more about the **tools** and the **reasoning** behind some of the charts that will follow, we encourage you to read more in the [source notebook](https://github.com/BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/blob/master/assets/sources/final-project.ipynb).

 # Step-by-step

+## Part 1 - Knowing the database

+We begin by examining the number of UFO sightings reported over the years.
+In the first chart, you can observe how sightings have evolved, with a clear upward trend.
+The red cross line marks the launch of the NUFORC website, a key moment in the visibility and accessibility of reporting.
+Reliable data begins in the 1950s, followed by a relatively stable period between 1965 and 1990, during which reports averaged around 300 per year.

+With the advent of the internet, however, the number of sightings increased significantly, peaking in 2014 with nearly 10,000 reports in a single year.
+This sharp rise suggests that many sightings previously went unreported for lack of a convenient platform.
+Actually, even in the internet era, most reports are submitted an average of 20 days after the event, indicating that delays in reporting remain common.

 ## Part 2 – Emotional analysis